PM Modi holds first bilateral meeting with President Biden; discusses Indo-Pacific, climate and COVID | Politics

 Observing that he has long believed that the US, India relationship can help them solve global challenges, Biden in his opening remarks before a battery of India and American media said they are now “are launching a new chapter in history of India US ties, taking on some of the toughest challenges we face together.”
 And this starts with a shared commitment to end COVID-19, he said.

-Prime Minister Modi, who is visiting the US for the 7th time after assuming office in 2014, described Friday’s bilateral summit with Biden at the White as ''important'' as they're meeting at the start of the third decade of this century.
+Prime Minister Modi, who is visiting the US for the 7th time after assuming office in 2014, described Friday’s bilateral meeting with Biden that lasted more than 60 minutes as ''important'' as they're meeting at the start of the third decade of this century.

 ''Your leadership will certainly play an important role in how this decade is shaped.
 The seeds have been sown for an even stronger friendship between India and the US,” Prime Minister Modi told Biden.